 Information for Doctor

-Through consultations for other health problems, the enrolled doctors provide opportunistic assessment of the smoking status, identify motivational factors and barriers to quitting and offer counselling and pharmacotherapy if indicated to facilitate eligible smokers to quit smoking.
+Enrolled doctors provide opportunistic assessment of the smoking status of their patients, identify motivational factors and barriers to quit smoking, offer smoking cessation counselling and pharmacotherapy (if indicated) for eligible smokers.

 - Enrolment Guide for Doctors